Home . Bloodlines.net . Links . FAQ . E-Mail

 In 1751 he lost a race worth 50 sovereigns to Little Driver (ch c 1743 Beaver's Driver), each carrying 10 stone in four-mile heats.
 At Guildford he won £50, defeating two others, all carrying 11 stone in four-mile heats.
 He later won £50 purses at Maidenhead, Leicester and Northampton.

-In May of 1752 he lost a race at Guildford to Mr. Rogers's Garland (gr c Bolton Starling), each carrying 12 stone in four-mile heats.
+In May of 1752 he lost a race at Guildford to Mr Rogers's Garland (gr c Bolton Starling), each carrying 12 stone in four-mile heats.
 Later he beat Garland at Hounslow and Aylesbury, collecting £50 at both places.
 Why Not then lost £50 at Burford to his nemesis Garland, who won both four-mile heats, each carrying 10 stone.

 In May of 1753 he lost again to Garland in running for a purse of 50 sovereigns, each carrying 10 stone in four-mile heats.
-At Guildford he beaten for a purse of 50 sovereigns by Mr. Rogers's Aaron (b c Whitenose), whose rivalry with Little Driver attained much fame.
+At Guildford he was beaten for a purse of 50 sovereigns by Mr Rogers's Aaron (b c Whitenose), whose rivalry with Little Driver attained much fame.
 Both Why Not and Aaron carried 10 stone in four-mile heats.
 This was Why Not's final race.